origamisaturn/KAGP/implementation_rev1.md

 From Cherry[1], page 4: "Explicit guidance laws are laws which express the formulas for the steering commands directly in terms of the current and desired boundary values of the components of the position and velocity vectors.
 For the guidance laws to be truly explicit, that is valid for any values of the current and desired boundary conditions, the laws must be derived as direct solutions to the equations of motion."

 Why did I implement VThetaSolver instead of using the integrated pitch heading query directly, since I was going to integrate anyways?
 The equation looks more complicated that the pitch heading query one.

+I think $a_T$ is defined using a Taylor expansion since the integral for $a_T$ yields a logarithm, which may take 30 times the amount of time to multiply.
+I generally do not care about the performance here.